lexus2k/ssd1306/README.md

 For more information about this library please visit https://github.com/lexus2k/ssd1306.
-If you found any problem, please report to Issues section.
+If you found any problem, or have any idea, please report to Issues section.

 == License ==